 Regulatory Proceedings.
-For details related to our pending and completed regulatory proceedings in 2016, see "-Liquidity and Capital Resources - Regulatory Matters" below.
+For details related to our pending and completed regulatory proceedings during 2017, see "-Liquidity and Capital Resources -Regulatory Matters" below.

 Debt Transactions.
-In 2016, we issued \$600 million aggregate principal amount of general mortgage bonds, and as of February 10, 2017, we had issued \$300 million aggregate principal amount of general mortgage bonds in 2017.
-For further information about our 2016 and 2017 debt transactions, see Note 8 to our consolidated financial statements.
+In 2017, we issued \$300 million aggregate principal amount of general mortgage bonds.
+For further information about our 2017 debt transactions, see Note 8 to our consolidated financial statements.